alakee/msm_mcmc/README.md

 ### Introduction

 This repository provides a set of R methods which allow the user to
-1)	Simulate panel data from time homogenous Markov multi-state processes, and
+1)	Simulate panel data from time homogenous Markov multi-state processes,
-2)	Estimate time homogenous Markov multi-state models via Markov Chain Monte Carlo methods such as Metropolis – Hastings and Hamiltonian Monte Carlo (second is in progress).
+2)	Estimate time homogenous Markov multi-state models via Markov Chain Monte Carlo methods such as Metropolis – Hastings and Hamiltonian Monte Carlo (second is in progress),
+3) Explore a model's likelihood surface through a number of visualisations.

 ### Multi-state models